koii-network/docs/develop/microservices-and-tasks/task-development-guide/executable-structure/executable-structure.md

+---
+title: Executable Structure
+description: A Koii task executable is a single JavaScript file that contains all of the functions for a Koii task to function properly.
+image: static/img/thumbnail.png
+sidebar_label: Executable Structure
+---

 # Executable Structure

 A Koii **task executable** is a single JavaScript file that contains all of the functions for a Koii task to function properly.
 The task function, audit function, and distribution function were mentioned in the previous section; these are the core functions that task creators must modify.&#x20;